Is Honey Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat honey?

 Yes, pregnant women can safely eat honey.
-The concern about botulism that applies to infants does not apply to adults, including pregnant women.
-Your mature digestive system can handle the botulinum spores that may be present in honey.
-Major health organizations like the FDA and ACOG do not restrict honey consumption during pregnancy.
+The concern about botulism that applies to infants does not affect pregnant women because adult gastrointestinal systems can handle botulinum spores.
+Both the FDA and ACOG do not restrict honey consumption during pregnancy.
+Honey can be enjoyed as a natural sweetener in moderation as part of a healthy pregnancy diet.

 What are the risks of honey during pregnancy?